plaidchuck/WGU/D315 - Network And Security Foundations/Section2.md

 **Port Scanning** - Using tools (nmap) to find available open hosts and services that can be exploited

-**SQL Injection/ Buffer Overflow** - Through web, inputting SQL commands and executables to gain unintended access and control.
+**SQL Injection/ Buffer Overflow** - Through web, inputting SQL commands and executables to gain unintended access and control at application layer.
 Mitigated through better software using input validation.

 **Spoofing** - Impersonating another person or device to receive confidential information.
 Commonly used in man-in-the-middle attacks, where a spoof gets between two legitimate entities in order to obtain confidential information.